mingliu815/dataviz-project-proposal/README.md

 My current prototypes includes a bar chart of top cities with best restaurants in Greater Boston area.
 [![image](https://user-images.githubusercontent.com/16920899/137068326-1e804bb3-7e2c-4ecd-89b1-6123ae6a2501.png)](https://vizhub.com/mingliu815/a73f54d4d5ff4d3199a8ce6817b50693)

 We can see that Boston has the most best restaurants (no doubt).
 Cambridge and Somerville also have over 100 top-rated restaurants.
+This graph can answer my question 1.

 I also made an interactive bar chart of food categories (in terms of regions, e.g. American food, Mexican food, etc.).
 [![image](https://user-images.githubusercontent.com/16920899/137072065-8efe69ba-1774-45b8-9880-c0e5f1f8a1ed.png)
 ](https://vizhub.com/mingliu815/05ee0a8297d24f3ba1375bd62c49d29a)

 From this bar chart we can tell that these top-rated restaurants serve diverse food that come from different regions.
 The famous food categories include American (new/traditional), Italian and Mexican food.
+This graph can answer my question 3.

 ## Sketches
 ### Map of best restaurants in Greater Boston area